StevenLambion/SwiftDux/README.md

 [![Github workflow][github-workflow-image]](https://github.com/StevenLambion/SwiftDux/actions)
 [![codecov][codecov-image]](https://codecov.io/gh/StevenLambion/SwiftDux)

 SwiftDux is a state container inspired by Redux and built on top of Combine and SwiftUI.
-It helps you write applications with predictable, consistent, and highly testable business logic using a single source of truth.
+It helps you write applications with predictable, consistent, and highly testable logic using a single source of truth.

 # Installation